OpenDSA/OpenDSA/RST/source/SortingEmpirical.rst

 Insertion Sort is by far the best of this group, unless the array is already reverse sorted.
-Shellsort is clearly superior to any of these :math:`O(n^2)` sorts for lists of even 100 elements.
+Shellsort is clearly superior to any of these :math:`O(n^2)` sorts for lists of even 100 records.
-Optimized Quicksort is clearly the best overall algorithm for all but lists of 10 elements.
+Optimized Quicksort is clearly the best overall algorithm for all but lists of 10 records.
 Even for small arrays, optimized Quicksort performs well because it does one partition step before calling Insertion Sort.
 Compared to the other :math:`O(n \log n)` sorts, unoptimized Heapsort